nickjcroucher/gubbins/README.md

 See environment.yml for details.
 These are in addition to standard build environment tools (e.g. python >=3.8, pip3, make, autoconf, libtool, gcc, check, etc...).
 There are a number of ways to install Gubbins and details are provided below.
 If you encounter an issue when installing Gubbins please contact your local system administrator.

-### OSX/Linux - conda
+### Recommended installation method - conda
 Install conda and enable the bioconda channels.
+This can be done using the normal command line (Linux), with Terminal (OSX) or the Powershell (Windows versions >=10).

 ```
 conda config --add channels r